Updated: Feb 24

 In my work as a leadership speaker, sometimes I must ask clients, "do you want me to give you what you want, or give you what you need?"
 In other words, do clients want a band-aid, or do they want the cure for their problem?

-To illustrate: in early 2018, there was an organization in Iowa that requested I deliver a motivational speech for 400 employees.
-I had worked with this organization previously and had established credibility there as an expert, someone they could trust to deliver.
+To illustrate, in early 2018, an organization in Iowa requested I deliver a motivational speech for 400 employees.
+I had previously worked with this organization and established credibility as an expert, someone they could trust to deliver.

 That was all I needed to hear.
 I said, "I'm going to throw out several expressions.
 Let me know if you've heard any of these from your employees."
 Then I listed them, one by one, such as:

 When is management going to understand it's the real world down here?

 How do I get a job like my bosses where I don't have to know anything?

 Why does my boss continually pawn their work off on us?

 The only time we get recognized around here is when we make a mistake?

 I did my job.